eMahtab/mysql-range-partitioning/README.md

 !["MySQL instance as a docker container"](docker-container.png?raw=true)

-## Dataset generation : Create users and messages table and insert data
+## Step 2 : Dataset generation : Create users and messages table and insert data

 The `test` database contains two tables `users` and `messages`.
 Records were inserted in batches by a Java program.